 How long does yogurt keep after it’s been opened?

 Generally speaking, we recommend you consume small cups and pouches within 24 hours of opening them, and quarts within 7 days.
 Of course, this assumes your yogurt is properly refrigerated and tightly closed between uses.
-We recommend our Squeezers be consumed directly after you open them.
+We recommend that our Tubes be consumed directly after you open them.

 Why is liquid sometimes on the top of my yogurt when I open it?